JustinHu1988/My-notes/DailyNotes.md

   *Character set*.
 This pattern type matches any one of the characters in the brackets, including [escape sequences](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Values,_variables,_and_literals#Unicode_escape_sequences).

-  - Special characters like the dot(`.`) and asterisk (`*`) are not special inside a character set, so they don't need to be escaped.
+  - *Special characters like the dot(`.`) and asterisk (` *`) are not special inside a character set*, so they don't need to be escaped.
 You can specify a range of characters by using a hyphen `-`, as the following examples illustrate.
   - The pattern `[a-d]`, which performs the same match as `[abcd]`, matches the 'b' in "brisket" and the 'c' in "city".
   - The patterns `/[a-z.]+/` and `/[\w.]+/` match the entire string "test.i.ng".